Accenture/reactive-interaction-gateway/examples/README.md

 - Fill some message to `greeting` input => update should be displayed below after few moments

+> `ws-demo-single-call` is the same, just doing connection and subscriptions in a single call.

 ### Example 2: WS with constraints

 This example shows basic restriction with extractors based on sent data.